When it comes to lucrative side hustles, travel hacking tops my personal list.

 Total Estimated Value: $8,559

-There’s no doubt I find for the 10-15 hours a year I invest in travel hacking well worth the effort.
+There are no doubt I find for the 10-15 hours a year I invest in travel hacking well worth the effort.

 Whatever your goal may be — whether it’s travel more or earning money on the side, here’s 8 tips to maximize your rewards.